Ek Packet Umeed: Plot

 The story focuses on Ambika Dharamraj and 15 other members who have all chosen to make a change.
-Despite having undergone so much misery they now live a happy life in a home they can call their own and with a family of their choice!
+Despite having undergone such misery they now live a happy life in a home they can call their own and with a family of their choice!
 With a never-say-die attitude, each of the characters have taken it upon themselves to bring joy and happiness through the packets of food like masalas, aachar, papads, jams that they make and sell every day.

 End

 While the show was anticipated to make significant progress, the storyline failed to captivate the attention of the audience and was ultimately terminated after airing 33 episodes.
 The producers blamed the timing and dynamics of the show, as the show was aired only once a week, which with the fleeting memory of the audience and the available competition of other shows, prevented Ek Packet Umeed from being successful.